What to Start: Choosing an HIV Regimen

 Viral load is the amount of HIV in a person’s blood.
 A main goal of ART is to reduce a person’s viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.

-Once a person starts taking HIV medicines, it’s possible to have an undetectable viral load within 3 to 6 months.
+Once effective ART is started, it usually takes 3 to 6 months for a person’s viral load to reach an undetectable level.
 Having an undetectable viral load doesn’t mean a person’s HIV is cured.
-But even though there is still some HIV in the person’s body, an undetectable viral load shows that ART is working effectively.
-Effective ART helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
+But although there is still some HIV in the person’s body, an undetectable viral load shows that ART is working effectively.